Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Remember what I said about complaining?

 Unfortunately, towards the end of the day, some people were, “tired” of getting water and colors thrown at them.
-Sorry guys, I loved you all.
-But if you are going to India to celebrate Holi, you can’t complain.
-Complaining about getting water dumped on you at Holi is like asking to be dunked in the middle of the ocean and then complaining about getting wet.
+Sorry guys, I loved you all, but if you are going to be celebrating Holi in India, you can’t complain.

 It only stops when you leave.
 So don’t complain, or stay home.